GENERAL INFORMATION: 503-823-4000

 c. all limitations on parking;

-f. that parking in violation of posted restrictions may result in assessment of a penalty or towing and storage of a vehicle at the vehicle owner’s expense.
+e. that parking in violation of posted restrictions may result in assessment of a Penalty or towing and storage of a vehicle at the vehicle owner’s expense.

-2. If a private parking facility is shared by more than one business, the parking spaces must be marked (or signs posted) clearly indicating which spaces are reserved for each business.
+2. If a private parking facility is shared by more than one business and parking spaces are assigned to specific businesses, the parking spaces must be marked (or signs posted) clearly indicating which spaces are reserved for each business.

-C. The penalty amount assessed to vehicles described in Subsections A. and B. above must not exceed the following amounts:
+C. The Penalty assessed to vehicles described in Subsections 7.25.090 A. and B. must not exceed the following amounts:

-1. A copy must be affixed to the vehicle,
+1. A copy must be affixed to the vehicle or given to the Parker,

 2. A record of the notice must be retained by the operator for not less than 1 year, and

-A. If the operator does not receive payment within 10 days from the day the operator affixed the penalty notice to the vehicle, the operator may mail a penalty payment letter to the registered owner(s) and any other persons who reasonably appear to have any interest in the vehicle.
-The letter must be mailed no earlier than 10 days nor later than 30 days from the penalty notice issuance date.
+A. If the Operator does not receive payment within 10 days from the day the Operator affixed the Penalty Notice to the vehicle, the Operator may mail a Penalty Payment Letter to the last-known registered owner(s) and any other persons who reasonably appear to have any interest in the vehicle.
+The letter must be mailed no earlier than 10 days nor later than 30 days from the Penalty Notice issuance date.
 The letter must include:

 1. The amount demanded;